Office Hours: T 11:00-12:30, Th 12:00-1:30, and by appointment

 - "Strategic Partisan Decisions and Blunted National Outcomes: The 1996 United States Senate Elections and Vote" in Harvey Schantz, ed., Politics in an Era of Divided Government: Elections and Governance in the Second Clinton Administration (New York: Routledge, 2001), pp. 85-104.

-This and other research has been supported by Loyola’s summer research grant program, the Carl Albert Congressional Research & Studies Center at the University of Oklahoma, a Morris K. Udall Research Grant from the University of Arizona, the Maryland Historical Society’s Lord Baltimore Fellowship, and several Congressional Research Awards from the Everett McKinley Dirksen Congressional Research Center.
+This and other research has been supported by Loyola’s summer research grant program, the Dole Institute of Politics at the University of Kansas, the Carl Albert Congressional Research & Studies Center at the University of Oklahoma, a Morris K. Udall Research Grant from the University of Arizona, the Maryland Historical Society’s Lord Baltimore Fellowship, and several Congressional Research Awards from the Everett McKinley Dirksen Congressional Research Center.

 At Loyola, I have taught courses in the Alpha Program, the Honors Program, and now in Messina.
 In addition, I have taught a number of upper division courses in American politics.
 My course list includes: